-- (a) Statutory, regulatory, and other requirements applicable to the operation of the facility. - (b) Lawsuits and/or court orders/consent decrees. - (c) Office policies, procedures, directives, and post orders that guide the operation of the facility. - (d) Fiscal operations and accounting procedures. - (e) Personnel issues/actions that include but are not limited to on-the-job injuries, internal affairs investigations, employee grievances, employee discipline, selection, and recruitment. - (f) Compliance with internal/external inspections of the facility. - (g) Condition of the physical plant, infrastructure, and maintenance efforts. - (h) Cleanliness of the facility. - (i) Inmate profiles and trends that measure: - 1.
-Inmate population (Average Daily Population). - 2.
-Inmate population by gender. - 3.
+- (a) Statutory, regulatory, and other requirements applicable to the operation of the facility. - (b) Lawsuits and/or court orders/consent decrees. - (c) Office policies, procedures, directives, and post orders that guide the operation of the facility. - (d) Fiscal operations and accounting procedures. - (e) Personnel issues/actions that include but are not limited to on-the-job injuries, internal affairs investigations, employee grievances, employee discipline, selection, and recruitment. - (f) Compliance with internal/external inspections of the facility. - (g) Condition of the physical plant, infrastructure, and maintenance efforts. - (h) Cleanliness of the facility. - (i) Incarcerated person profiles and trends that measure: - 1.
+Incarcerated person population (Average Daily Population). - 2.
+Incarcerated person population by gender. - 3.
 Highest one-day count. - 4.
 Bookings/releases. - 5.
-Percentage of male inmates. - Percentage of female inmates - 7.
-Felony inmates in custody.
+Felony incarcerated persons in custody. - 6.
+Misdemeanor incarcerated persons in custody. - 7.
+Pretrial population.